AL AHAD GROUP

 Why are logistics and industrial hiring connected in 2026?

-Because delivery growth, transport corridors, rail routes, industrial licenses, and factory openings all increase labor demand across the same operating chain.
+Because delivery growth, transport corridors, rail service paths, industrial licenses, and factory openings all increase labor demand across the same operating chain.

 What kinds of roles are most affected?